NemoNotFound/NemosCarpentry/ReadMe.md

 - New blocks
     - Carpenter's Workbench
+    - Seats
+      - Chairs for all wood types
+      - "Felix" Chairs for all wood types
+      - Log/Stem seats for all log/stem types
+    - Tables
+      - "The Classic" Table for all wood types
+    - Doors
       - Glass doors for all wood types
       - Stained glass doors for all wood types and colors
-    - "The Classic" Table for all wood types
-    - Chairs for all wood types
-    - "Felix" Chairs for all wood types
+    - Campfires for all log/stem types
 - New tools
   - Saw
 - New items
-  - Door frame for all wood types
+  - Glass door frame for all wood types
 - New recipes for Crafting Table
     - Bound Bamboo Ladder
     - Carpenter's Workbench
     - Saw
+    - Log/Stem specific Campfire
 - New recipes for Carpenter's Workbench
     - Ladder
+    - Seats
+      - Chair
+      - "Felix" Chair
+      - Log/Stem seat
+    - Tables
       - "The Classic" Table
-    - Chair
+    - Doors
       - Glass Door Frame
       - Glass Door
       - Stained Glass Door
-    - "Felix" Chair

 <br></br>
 If you need a Minecraft Server, go check out Kinetic Hosting and save 15% for your first month with the code "Nemo"!
 Just click here on the banner!